 Global Sport Concepts began in 2013 in order to serve as an educational resource for sport and military professionals.
 The directive from the very beginning was to serve as a unifying agent for change given the Balkanized nature of specialty fields and the vast differential that exists between what is currently happening and what is possible in the education of coaches and military leadership, the people who hire/promote those individuals, and the people who hire/promote the people who hire/promote those individuals...

 Given the hierarchical and authoritative structure (wrong though they are) of sport and military enterprise, it is necessary that the individuals at the higher tiers of authority be properly informed; that the reformed cultural changes be exemplified, first and foremost, by the leadership.
-For this reason, it is strongly encouraged that those who elect to become members of the Conclave share what is learned here with any individuals that might exist above you on the hierarchical ladder.
+For this reason, it is strongly encouraged that those in whom this knowledge resonates share what is learned with any individuals that might exist above you on the hierarchical ladder.

 Different from the myopic perspective that often infects the cultural engineering of most institutions, and certainly the education of sport and military leadership, the concepts shared here owe their influences to aesthetics, epistemology, gastronomy, physics, mathematics, psychology, track and field, as well as sport science and military special operations.